HewlettPackard/zing-stats/README.md

 ## Introduction

-Tool for generating summary stat reports and graphs from Zing data.
-Initially using Gerrit data, will consider adding Zuul and Jenkins data also if necessary.
+Tool for generating summary stat reports and graphs from Gerrit (https://www.gerritcodereview.com/) and GitHub Enterprise review and pull requests data.

 Terminology:
 - A change consists of 1 or more revisions (aka patches)